oktadev/okta-blog/_source/_posts/2019-09-11-angular-mongodb.md

 ## Build Your Application Client with Angular

- You’ll use the latest version of Angular to build the client, combined with the `ngx-bootstrap` library for the CSS framework.
-Open the terminal and install the current (as of this article’s publication) version of the Angular CLI tool by running the following command.
+ You'll use the latest version of Angular to build the client, combined with the `ngx-bootstrap` library for the CSS framework.
+Open the terminal and install the current (as of this article's publication) version of the Angular CLI tool by running the following command.

 ```bash
 npm install -g @angular/cli@8.3.0